You have just been invited to collaborate on a Teamwork.com site, so let's show you how to get set up!

 task changes, or only

-As a collaborator, you can set reminders and update progress on your tasks.
+As a collaborator, you can update progress on your tasks.
 You can also add comments and mark your tasks as complete.

-When you open a project from the site-level Projects area, head to the Tasks tab to view the active tasks on the project.
-Any tasks that have been assigned to you will have the assignee field highlighted in green.
+When you open a project via the site-level Projects area, head to the Table or List tab of the project to view the active tasks.
+Any tasks that have been assigned to you will display your profile avatar to the left of the task name.

 When you have completed your work on a task, you can mark the task as complete.
 To do this, simply select the checkmark next to the task name.